Skip to Top NavigationSkip to ContentSkip to Footer

 1705

-The Virginia Slave Code codified the status of slaves, further limited their freedom, and defined some rights of slave owners.
-It included provisions stating that non-Christians brought to Virginia would be slaves, even if they converted to Christianity.
-It also allowed slave owners to punish slaves without fear of legal repercussions and specified the rewards for the recapture of runaway slaves.
+The Virginia Slave Code codified the status of the enslaved, further limited their freedom, and defined some rights of slave owners.
+It included provisions stating that non-Christians brought to Virginia would be enslaved, even if they converted to Christianity.
+It also allowed slave owners to punish the enslaved without fear of legal repercussions and specified the rewards for the recapture of runaway slaves.

 1712 April

-A slave revolt in New York City, during which nine white men died, led to increased restrictions on slaves.
+A slave revolt in New York City, during which nine white men died, led to increased restrictions on the enslaved.

 Crispus Attucks